mosaicdao/mosaic-pm/specification-discussions/20200114-validator-models.md

         - kernel height
         - kernel hash

-    - Anchor
+    - AnchoredStateRoots
-        - anchorGA - PK
+        - StateRootProviderGA - PK
         - latestAnchoredBlockNumber

       - Anchor can have multiple gateways
       - Get gateway address for the anchor from Gateway model

     - Member
         - memberGA - PK
         - validatorGA
-        - metablockHash(Committee identifier)
+        - metablockHash (Committee identifier)
         - CalculatedRank
             - position where validator should be there
             - it should not be current position